spolanski/CoFEA/docs/index.md

 For more details on how to contribute, please look into [Contributor Guide](reference/contributor_guide).
 :::

+# Contact
+If you would like to have a chat then you can send an email to cofea.project(at)gmail.com.

+You can also find us on the social media like [LinkedIn](https://www.linkedin.com/company/cofea-initiative) and [Twitter](https://twitter.com/_CoFEA_).

 # License
 Any technical content created for the purpose of the CoFEA Initiative is licencsed under Creative Commons BY-NC-SA 4.0 license.
 In simple terms, one can share and adapt the content under two conditions: